ainfosec/gr-j2497/README.md

 # gr-j2497

-This GNU Radio out-of-tree module contains flow graphs with custom blocks for reading PLC4TRUCKS traffic.
+This GNU Radio out-of-tree module contains flow graphs with custom blocks for reading and writing PLC4TRUCKS traffic.
 SAE J2497 defines the method for implementing a bidirectional, serial communications link over the vehicle power supply line among modules containing microcomputers.
 SAE J2497 (PLC4TRUCKS) is essentially an alternative physical layer for J1708 that encodes payloads using spread-spectrum chirps centered on the 12-volt power line.
 The PLC bus traffic can be sniffed reliably with an active antenna from several feet away as entailed in CVE-2020-14514 and the 2020 DEF CON 28 talk "Power Line Truck Hacking: 2TOOLS4PLC4TRUCKS":
 - https://nvd.nist.gov/vuln/detail/CVE-2020-14514
 - http://www.nmfta.org/documents/ctsrp/Power_Line_Truck_Hacking_2TOOLS4PLC4TRUCKS.pdf?v=1